micmejia/bible-dump/NKJV/2 Chronicles/2 Chr 1.md

 wisdom and knowledge _are_ granted to you; and I will give you riches and wealth and honor, such as none of the kings have had who _were_ before you, nor shall any after you have the like." ## Solomon's Military and Economic Power

 ###### 13
-So Solomon came to Jerusalem from [^c]the high place that _was_ at Gibeon, from before the tabernacle of meeting, and reigned over Israel.
+So Solomon came to Jerusalem from the high place that _was_ at Gibeon, from before the tabernacle of meeting, and reigned over Israel.

 ###### 14
 And Solomon gathered chariots and horsemen; he had one thousand four hundred chariots and twelve thousand horsemen, whom he stationed in the chariot cities and with the king in Jerusalem.